FOSSEE/st-scripts/multiple_plots/script.rst

 Now we can see the legends being displayed for the respective sine and cosine plots on the plot area.

+..
+R11

-We have learnt quite a lot of things now, so let us take up an exercise.Pause the video here and do the exercise.
+We have learnt quite a lot of things now, so let us take up an exercise.Pause the video here,do the exercise and resume the video.

    Draw two plots overlaid upon each other, with the first plot being a parabola of the form y = 4(x ^ 2) and the second being a